-Daly Flanagan is currently the School Director at the Rockland Center for the Arts.
-She has over 15 years experience in art education and administration including positions as Director of the Craft Students League/YWCA and Coordinator of School and Family Programs at the American Craft Museum.
+Daly Flanagan is currently the Executive Director at the Rockland Center for the Arts.
+She has over 20 years’ experience in art education and administration including positions as Director of the Craft Students League/YWCA and Coordinator of School and Family Programs at the Museum of Art and Design (formerly the American Craft Museum).
 She has a Masters of Science in Education and Administration with a visual arts focus from Bank Street College of Education and Parsons School of Design and a BFA in painting and printmaking from San Diego State University.

-Eleanor Miller is classically trained artist who received her BA from Monmouth University, where she studied under Eleanore Mikus, a vanguard Minimalist, and Bernard Aptekar, one of the original SOHO Ten Downtown.
-She continued her studies at the National Academy School of Fine Arts.
+Eleanor Miller is a classically trained artist, Eleanor Grace Miller received her BA from Monmouth University, where she studied under Eleanore Mikus, a vanguard Minimalist, and Bernard Aptekar, one of the original SOHO Ten Downtown, and continued her studies at the National Academy School of Fine Arts.
 Miller has exhibited extensively throughout the East Coast, both in fine art galleries and corporate venues, and is the recipient of numerous awards, including Best of Show at the Museum of Fine Arts, Springfield, MA, the Anna Hyatt Huntington Award from the National Arts Club, and the Gamblin Artists Award from the Salmagundi Club.
 Her work is in both private and corporate collections.
-She is currently on the faculty at RoCA and the Pelham Art Center. eleanorgracemiller.com
+She is currently on the faculty at RoCA and the Pelham Art Center.
+Eleanorgracemiller.com

-John Rosis Painter, has MFA from Hunter College New York, BFA, School of Visual Arts, New York.
+John Rosis Painter, has a MFA from Hunter College New York, as well as a BFA, from School of Visual Arts, New York.
 Teaching experience includes Westchester Community College, Art Students League and Rockland Center for the Arts.
 Exhibitions include Hopper House Art Center, Vermont Center for the Arts, Berkshire Art Museum, Holter Museum, Philadelphia Museum of Art, Paul Sharpe Gallery and Rockland Center for the Arts.
-Grants include the Pollock Krasner Foundation and the Helene Wurlitzer Foundation Residence Program.
+Grants include the Pollock Krasner Foundation and the Helene Wurlitzer Foundation Residency Program.
 Work in public, private and corporate collections.
 John is represented by the Gerald Bland Gallery in New York City.
 Website: www.johnrosis.webs.com

 Margery Theroux BA, New York University.
 Also studied: Montserrat College of Art, MA; NY Studio School; private study with Sam Feinstein, NYC.
 Former gallery committee member & curator at Hopper House, NY & Center Gallery at TASOC.
 Exhibited at various locations in the tri-state area & New England; included in private collections nationwide.
 Workshop presenter & art teacher for 20 years.